hwdsl2/setup-ipsec-vpn/docs/advanced-usage.md

 iptables -t nat -I POSTROUTING -s 192.168.42.0/24 -o "$netif" -j SNAT --to 192.0.2.2
 ```

+**Note:** The method above only applies if the VPN server's default network interface maps to multiple public IPs.
+This method may not work if the server has multiple network interfaces, each with a different public IP.

 To check the "outgoing IP" for a connected VPN client, you may open a browser on the client and [look up the IP address on Google](https://www.google.com/search?q=my+ip).

 ## Customize VPN subnets